 Why You Should Care About Voting:

 Voting is an important way to have your voice heard on issues that you care about or that affect you.
-Trans* people’s voices often go unheard in government and policy and yet it’s vital that they get heard because there are so many different policies and laws that affect the trans* community.
-Below is a link to a list of some of the challenges currently facing the trans*community.
-There are many challenges and many reasons to vote, these are just some important examples.
+Trans people’s voices often go unheard in government and policy and yet it’s vital that they get heard because there are so many different policies and laws that affect the trans community.

 Voter ID Policies by State